mvolkmann/blog/src/smalltalk/22-control-flow.md

 1 to: 10 by: 2 do: [:n | n print]
 ```

+An alternative is to first create an `Interval` object and
+then send it the `#do:` message to evaluate a block argument
+for each value in the `Interval`.

 See the "Blocks" section for messages that
 use a block as an iteration condition.